Bears Can Reference New Titans Stadium for Arlington Heights Plans

 The Titans are now viable to host events at their new stadium since their plans incorporate a dome.

-Those events include the likings of the Super Bowl, NCAA tournaments, concert tours, etc.
+Those events include the likes of the Super Bowl, NCAA tournaments, concert tours, etc.

 This is one of the larger problems the Bears have with Soldier Field.
 Because the Bears rent and it's an open-air stadium, the Bears can't profit from hosting events.